Seamus Boxley

-Seamus Boxley (born September 21, 1982) is a former American former professional basketball player.
+Seamus Boxley (born September 21, 1982) is an American former professional basketball player.
 Boxley played the power forward position.
 He played college basketball for Portland State, and after that spent time playing professionally in the Netherlands, Germany, Austria, Ukraine and Belgium.

 Career

 On July 2, 2013, Boxley signed with BC Goverla.
 His contract was dissolved in March 2014 because of the 2014 Ukrainian revolution.

 For the 2014–15 season Boxley signed with the newly formed Belgian team Limburg United.
 On March 24, 2015, he extended his contract with Limburg for one more season.
 However at the end of the season he left Limburg.
 On July 8, 2015, he signed a one-year deal with Spirou Charleroi.

 After the 2015–16 season, Boxley retired.